-During the last three Master Plan annual reviews, the Planning Commission and Board of Supervisors affirmed the following findings.
+During the last four Master Plan annual reviews, the Planning Commission and Board of Supervisors affirmed the following findings.

 - The overarching goals and objectives in the Master Plan are relatively broad policy statements under which the Board of Supervisors have discretion to direct detailed implementation strategies-or not implement certain strategies.
-The current Master Plan still reflects the general long-term goals of the community, desiring to implement "smart growth" principles in the long-term development of the City. - The relatively slow pace of City growth during the recession was not been the result of the adopted Master Plan policies, but was primarily the result of regional and national economic conditions that occurred after the adoption of the Plan in 2006.
-Since the Master Plan provides land uses for growth up to a buildout population of approximately 75,000-80,000, and since growth is occurring slower than was expected when it was adopted, the "life" of the plan could be extended.
+The current Master Plan still reflects the general long-term goals of the community, desiring to implement "smart growth" principles in the long-term development of the City. - The relatively slow pace of City growth during the recession resulted in the delay of implementation of the Master Plan.
+Since the Master Plan provides land uses for growth up to a buildout population of approximately 75,000-80,000, and since growth has occurred slower than was expected when it was adopted, the "life" of the plan could be extended.
 Projections are that Carson City will not reach this buildout population for 30 to 50 or more years. - Except as noted earlier in this staff report for specific areas of the City, there has been no pressure from Carson City property owners, businesses, or residents to change the Master Plan Land Use Map or other goals or policies of the Plan.
 Most Master Plan Amendment applications since 2006 have been initiated by the City to address changes in public ownership of properties or have been initiated to implement policies from the adopted 2006 Master Plan.